Rosalyn Carson-DeWitt, MD

 It is possible to develop bladder cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing bladder cancer.
-If you have a number of risk factors, ask your healthcare provider what you can do to reduce your risk.
+If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Risk factors for bladder cancer include the following:

-A huge number of cases of bladder cancer are associated with smoking tobacco.
-Researchers think that more than half of all bladder cancers can be linked to tobacco use.
+A large number of cases of bladder cancer are associated with smoking tobacco.
 The risk of developing bladder cancer increases depending on how many years you have smoked, how many cigarettes you smoked per day, and whether you inhale the smoke.

 and to treat certain autoimmune disorders, such as